yhoogstrate/fastafs/CODE_OF_CONDUCT.md

-  limited to members of any race, ethnicity, culture, national origin, colour, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental and physical ability.
+  limited to members of any race, ethnicity, culture, national origin, colour, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, right/left handed and mental and physical ability.

 * **Be considerate**: Your work will be used by other people, and you in turn will depend on the work of others.
 Any decision you take will affect users